Poornima (singer)

-Poornima Shrestha (born 6 September 1960 as Sushma Shrestha) is an Indian playback singer.
+Poornima (born as Sushma Shrestha) is an Indian playback singer.
 Starting as a child artist, she became a leading playback singer in Bollywood during the 1990s.

 Early life

 Hailing from the Newar community from Nepal, Poornima was born as an Indian in Mumbai.
 Her father was music composer Bholanath Shrestha, who worked primarily with Hindi film music directors.
 He was from Kathmandu and settled in Kolkata and eventually in Mumbai.

 Career

 Her father’s friend and assistant to noted music director Shankar–Jaikishan recommended her to Shankar.
 In spite of the prevailing custom of women playback singers singing for children, Shankar took the challenge of using an unknown child to sing "Hai Na Bolo Bolo" for the film Andaz.
 Sushama recorded her first song on 11 November 1969 with Mohammed Rafi and Suman Kalyanpur.
 She was the first successful child singer in Hindi films.
 She recorded a children's album called Bal Geet, which had Shrinivas Khale composing the songs and Shanta Shelke penning the lyrics.
 She sang four songs in it.
 The album proved a hit and gave her exposure.
 She also sang Marathi songs with ease.

 Her career was planned to be launched at a function organised by the Punjab Association organised by Raj Kapoor, Pran and others.Tragedy struck the day before when her father suffered a cardiac arrest and died.
 She was undaunted and was encouraged by family and friends.
 She admitted to “almost giving up on her career for family”.
 She gave a performance that impressed many and enabled her to get a music scholarship.
 She later sang many hit songs in her childhood, including "Jaane Tu Ya Jaane Na".
 Music director R.D.
 Burman gave her some of her most memorable songs, "Ek Din Bik Jayega Mati Ki Mol", "Yaadoon Ki Baaraat", "Teri Hai Zameen Tera Aasman", "Tera Mujhse Hai Pehle" and "Kya Hua Tera Vada"; the later two earned her nominations for the Filmfare Best Female Playback Award becoming the youngest nominee in the category at the age of 11.
 She has acknowledged his contribution in her singing career:

 "R.D Burman was my guru and whatever I know of singing is thanks to him."

 Poornima's early start gave her the chance to work with Naushad, Madan Mohan, C. Ramchandra, Salil Choudhury, Anil Biswas, Kalyanji-Anandji, Laxmikant–Pyarelal, S.D.
 Burman, and Shankar-Jaikishan.

 She struggled as an adult singer during the mid 80s.
 Her marriage put a temporary halt to her singing career.
 Her last song as Sushma Shreshtha was in N.Chandra's Ankush with devotional classic "Itni Shakti Humein Dena Data" (along with main singer Pushpa Pagdhare.
 Jingles took her attention where the professionalism made her settle to a steady work schedule.